-Markham's road network (the area we control and plow) is over 2,200 km.
+Markham's road network (the area we control and plow) is approximately 2,250 km.
 That is the equivalent of travelling from Toronto to Montreal 4 times.

-How long is the City of Markham sidewalk network?
+How long is the City of Markham sidewalk, multi-use pathway and cycle track network?

-We have over 1,100 km of sidewalks that we clear.
+We have approximately 1,150km of sidewalks, multi-use pathways and cycle tracks that we clear.